 Step 2

-Put the ingredients for yakisoba sauce (sake, Japanese Worcestershire sauce, oyster sauce, ketchup, sugar, and soy sauce) in a bowl and mix them together.
+In a bowl, combine the ingredients for yakisoba sauce (Japanese Worcestershire sauce, sake, sugar, soy sauce, oyster sauce, and ketchup) and mix them together.

 Step 3

-Place the yakisoba noodles in a colander, rinse them under running water while loosening, and drain off the excess water.
+Place yakisoba noodles in a colander, rinse them under running water while loosening them, and drain off any excess water.

 Step 4

 Heat oil in a pan.
-Add the loosened noodles and cook them on both sides until they are lightly browned.
-Transfer the noodles to a plate temporarily.
+Add the noodles and cook them on both sides until lightly browned.
+Transfer the noodles to a plate and set aside.

 Step 5

-Add the pork to the pan, sprinkle it with salt and black pepper, and sauté until the color changes.
-Then, add the vegetables in order of firmness (carrots, onions, and cabbage), and stir-fry them until they become tender.
+Add the pork to the pan, sprinkle it with salt and black pepper, and sauté until it changes color.
+Then, add the vegetables in order of firmness (carrot, onion, and cabbage), and stir-fry until they are tender.

 Step 6

 Move the stir-fried ingredients to one side of the pan and add the noodles to the empty space.
-Stir-fry the noodles while pouring yakisoba sauce over them, and mix them together.
-Once the noodles are coated with the sauce, combine them with the ingredients and stir-fry everything together for 1-2 minutes.
+Stir-fry the noodles while pouring the yakisoba sauce over them, and mix everything together.
+Once the noodles are evenly coated with the sauce, combine them with the other ingredients and stir-fry for 1-2 minutes.

 Step 7

-Place yakisoba on a plate, sprinkle with aonori, and garnish with beni shoga.
+Serve on a plate, sprinkle with aonori and bonito flakes, and garnish with beni shoga to taste.

 To Store

 You can store it in the refrigerator for up to 2 days.
-However, it is recommended to consume it as soon as possible because the moisture in the yakisoba noodles evaporates over time, causing them to become hard.
+However, it is recommended to consume it as soon as possible because the moisture in the yakisoba noodles evaporates over time, causing them to dry out.

 Tips on how to make

 - Be careful not to add too many vegetables.
-If you add an excessive amount, yakisoba might become watery due to the moisture released by the vegetables.
+If you add an excessive amount, the dish might become watery due to the moisture released by the vegetables.

-- Before adding the ingredients, stir-fry the yakisoba noodles first.
-By doing this, the noodles themselves will have a savory, crispy texture, resulting in flavorful yakisoba until the last bite.
-However, this step is optional for enhancing the taste of yakisoba.
-If you find it tedious, you can also stir-fry the other ingredients first and then add the noodles later.
+- Stir-fry the yakisoba noodles first before adding other ingredients.
+This will give them a savory, crispy texture, resulting in flavorful yakisoba until the last bite.
+However, this step is optional for enhancing the taste.
+If you find it to be a hassle, you can stir-fry the other ingredients first and then add the noodles later.

 Yakisoba (Japanese Stir-fried Noodles with Sauce)